Estates Division (Historic Courthouse)

 - All other assets the deceased may have held, including payable on death accounts to a beneficiary.

-For more information regarding the administration of estates, please call or visit the Estates Division.
-No appointments are necessary and walk-ins are welcome.
+For more information regarding the administration of estates, please call or email the Estates Division.
 You may access Estate forms by clicking on the following link: http://www.nccourts.org/Forms/FormSearchResults.asp